 Narrated by Morgan Freeman, Partners of the Heart was funded by the National Endowment for the Humanities and was broadcast on PBS’ American Experience.
-In 2015, Partners of the Heart was highlighted as one of the top 50 projects funded by the National Endowment for the Humanities during their 50th anniversary celebration.
+In 2015, Partners of the Heart was selected as one of the top 50 projects ever funded by the National Endowment for the Humanities during their 50th anniversary celebration.

 Spark Media created an educational outreach campaign designed primarily to motivate and inspire minority and disadvantaged youth interested in science and medicine.

 A direct result of the campaign was the establishment of the CBCF Vivien Thomas Scholarship for Medical Science and Research, a $500,000 scholarship for African American high school graduates or college students interested in pursuing careers in health, medicine or biomedical research.
 GlaxoSmithKline partnered with the Congressional Black Caucus Spouses and the CBC Foundation to create the scholarship.